cdesterke/chi2loop/README.md

 ### remarks

-- cltest works on columns which are defined as.character so it did not work on columns as.factor.

-during import of your dataset in R specify the parameter stringsAsFactors=FALSE
+- cltest works on columns which are defined as.character so this function do not works on columns defined as.factor.
+During import of your dataset in R specify the parameter "stringsAsFactors=FALSE"

 - after cltest to perform graphics you can filter rows with significant results such as